 #16 - Of the 159 million people still collecting untreated drinking water directly from surface water sources, 58% lived in Sub-Saharan Africa7

-#17 - Approximately 34 billion gallons are processed across various Wastewater treatment facilities in the United States every day[ref]
+#17 - Approximately 34 billion gallons of human waste and wastewater are processed across various treatment facilities in the United States every day[ref]

 #18 - 76% of domestic wastewater flow collected in sewers is safely treated1